 Each year PWP carefully plans and budgets for infrastructure repairs and upgrades.
-Here is a list of the critical projects that are expected to begin, or will be continuing, in 2013.
+The following critical projects are expected to begin, or will be continuing, in 2014.

 Pasadena's 2011 Water Integrated Resources Plan established a long term strategy to meet current and future water needs.
 PWP plans to enhance our water supply reliability by providing recycled water to our customers for landscape irrigation and industrial uses in the future.